isaxt/isa-portfolio-site-sem-2/chronically_online_FINAL/README.md

 # ARE YOU CHRONICALLY ONLINE???

-Welcome to **ARE YOU CHRONICALLY ONLINE???** — a slightly chaotic quiz inspired by the digital age, meme culture, and the rise of internet-induced existential crises.
+**ARE YOU CHRONICALLY ONLINE???** — a slightly chaotic quiz inspired by the digital age, meme culture, and the rise of internet-induced existential crises.

 ## 🌀 What Is This?

-This project was born from a realization I had growing up: the way we talk about technology usage has shifted drastically.
+I was originally inspired from a realization I had growing up: the way we talk about technology usage has shifted drastically.
 I remember sitting in doctor’s offices as a kid, looking at posters that warned about "too much screen time."
 Over the years, those warnings changed — “only X hours with technology” turned into “only X hours, aside from homework…”

 And now?
-We're always online.
+We're always online (or at least I feel like I am).
 But when does being online turn into being **chronically online**?

-This project explores that question through a quiz — a playful, aesthetic deep dive into your online habits, internet addictions, and whether you've slowly morphed into a meme-fueled dopamine chaser.
+I want to explore this question through a quiz — a playful, aesthetic deep dive into your online habits, internet addictions, and whether you've slowly morphed into a meme-fueled dopamine chaser.

 ## 💻 What's Inside?

 A website and interactive quiz that captures the feeling of being lost in the scroll.

+There is also a little surpise at the end of the quiz! (screenshots of my own messages where I admit I am chronically online)

 ## 🧠 Quiz Questions (A Sneak Peek)